Developing Leaders: 7 Pillars of a Successful Program

 A solid program for developing leaders not only increases leadership competency but provides leaders with insights, skillful direction, and a new shared vocabulary that can reshape corporate cultures.
 But organizing a leadership retreat and bringing along a slide deck doesn’t cut it.
 Our experts agree that these seven essential pillars are required to create a strong, effective program.

-1. Executive Support & Input
+1. Executive Support & Input for Developing Leaders

 A program meant for developing leaders should be molded to conform to the executive team’s vision for the company.
 The CEO and her team have an aspirational culture they are driving toward.
 This vision needs to be shared and understood by the team that’s producing the curriculum and program content.
 The best scenario is when the CEO takes an active role, often by giving an introduction (in person, virtual, or recorded) or by visiting the program “graduates” at the conclusion to hear a presentation or readout of their work.